ernemonk/lunchbox-mobile/docs/prompt.md

 □ All macros complete (Calories, Protein, Fat, Carbs)
 □ $diet restrictions followed in **every** recipe
 □ $allergies excluded from **every** recipe (this is a safety requirement)
-□ $useOnlyFridgeItems rule respected (no hallucinated ingredients)
+□ $useOnlyFridgeItems rule respected:
+  - If `true`: ONLY use ingredients from the Available Ingredients list
-□ Cuisines varied across recipes
+  - If `false`: Use ANY ingredients - generate normal, appetizing recipes □ Cuisines varied across recipes
 □ Valid JSON array format (no text outside JSON)
 □ Property order matches specification exactly